Promote your rating

 - Parking for media and/or guests if required, weather provisions, and appropriate supervision for children.

-- A journalist will most likely want an interview; ensure the nominated spokesperson is fully informed about the service and the NQF.
+- A journalist will most likely want an interview, so ensure that the nominated spokesperson is fully informed about the service and the NQF.

 - Photos will need to be supplied or taken by a photographer provided by the media.